sinablk/sinablk.github.io/_posts/2019-02-17-model-selection.markdown

 $$ \text{RSS} \ + \lambda \sum_{y = 1}^{p} | \beta_{j} | $$

-Therefore, we say that lasso shrinkage also carries out *feature selection* for us, i.e. it shrinks some of the variables to zero so that we are left with the only a subset of most significant variables.
-As a result, lasso gives us simpler models that have decreased variance at the cost of increased bias.
+Therefore, we say that lasso shrinkage also carries out *feature selection* for us, i.e. it shrinks some of the variables to zero so that we are left with the only a subset of most significant variables.[^2] As a result, lasso gives us simpler models that have decreased variance at the cost of increased bias.

 But how to choose the most suitable $\lambda$?
 This is done by cross validation (CV), which choose a particular $\lambda$ value that gives the smallest test error rate on $K$ validation sets.
 Therefore, CV determines which one of the predictors is related to $Y$.